eye-square/docs/graphql-api.md

 !!COMING SOON!!
 You can create and manage access secrets as an organization admin within your organization settings. !!COMING SOON!!

-To make an access secret based call it as a header:
+To make an access secret based set it as a header:

   `Authorization: Secret your.access.secret`